 Most SEO Keyword research tools work the same.
 You type in a word or phrase in a search bar, and the keyword tool will provide a list of the most popular queries people are using in search.

 You can also use Google’s Keyword Tool, which is free and includes several features to help you build your list.

 For example, if we search for “arts,” the tool will display popular keyword phrases related to arts, such as Arts & Crafts Supplies or Paintings & Drawings on Etsy.
 If you input these two queries into our research tools, it should yield roughly 25-30 additional keywords that people use in their online searches to find artwork like yours.

-Once you have compiled this list, consider what type of artworks you would be interested in selling (for instance, paintings) so that your new audience knows exactly where they can buy them from without losing out on valuable time searching unnecessarily elsewhere.
+Once you have compiled this list, consider what type of artwork you would be interested in selling (for instance, paintings) so that your new audience knows exactly where they can buy them from without losing out on valuable time searching unnecessarily elsewhere.